chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-taylor-couette-flow-nitsche/2d-taylor-couette-flow-nitsche.rst

     end

-Rest of the subsections
+Rest of the Subsections
 ~~~~~~~~~~~~~~~~~~~~~~~

-The non-linear and linear solvers subsections do not contain any new information in this example.
+The ``non-linear solver`` and ``linear solver`` subsections do not contain any new information in this example..

 Running the Simulation